nicm42/100-days-of-code-v2/log.md

 **16th June 2020**
 Did the second in the series of the 5kyu kata I did last week.
 It was hard, even though it built on the code I'd written for the first part.
 But I am starting to get more of an idea of what tests to write and what order to write them/the code.

+**17th June 2020**
+Finished off the Scrimba CSS series.
+Which never got hard, just had more animations in.
+I definitely need to play with animations a bit more.
+I watched another testing video. it was about mocking APIs and I really need to revise APIs and use them some more, but I remember enough to follow along, and it was very helpful in explaining unit testing generally.